Scalable Quantitative Verification For Deep Neural Networks: Evaluation

 We implement our algorithms in a prototype tool called \tool and evaluate the robustness of $38$ deterministic neural networks trained on $2$ datasets: MNIST~\cite{lecun2010mnist} and ImageNet~\cite{ILSVRC15}.
 For MNIST, we evaluate on 100 images from the model's respective test set.
 In the case of ImageNet, we pick from the validation set as we require the correct label.
 Table~\ref{tab:benchmark_models} provides the size statistics of these models.
-In addition, we evaluate the randomized model publicly provided by \pixeldp~\cite{lecuyer2018certified}, which has a qualitative certificate of robustness as well.
+In addition, we evaluate the randomized model publicly provided by \pixeldp~\cite{lecuyer2018certified}, which has a qualitative certificate of robustness.

-\paragraph{\eran Benchmark (\bm).} Our first benchmark consists of $33$ moderate size neural networks trained on the MNIST dataset.
+\paragraph{\eran Benchmark (\bm)} Our first benchmark consists of $33$ moderate size neural networks trained on the MNIST dataset.
 These are selected to aid a comparison with a state-of-the-art qualitative verification framework called \eran~\cite{singh2018fast}.
 We selected all the models which \eran reported on.
 These models range from 2-layer neural networks to 6-layer neural networks with up to about $90K$ hidden units.
-We use the images used to evaluate the \eran tool\footnote{available to download from \url{https://github.com/eth-sri/eran}}.
+We use the images used to evaluate the \eran tool.

-\paragraph{Larger Models (\bmbig).} The second benchmark consists of $5$ larger deep-learning models pretrained on ImageNet: VGG16, VGG19, ResNet50, InceptionV3 and DenseNet121.
-The pretrained models were obtained via the Keras framework with Tensorflow backend.
+\paragraph{Larger Models (\bmbig)} The second benchmark consists of $5$ larger deep-learning models pretrained on ImageNet: VGG16, VGG19, ResNet50, InceptionV3 and DenseNet121.
+These models were obtained via the Keras framework with Tensorflow backend.
 These have about $15-50M$ hidden units.

 All experiments were run on GPU (Tesla V100-SXM2-16GB) with a timeout of $600$ seconds per image for the MNIST, $2000$ seconds for ImageNet models, and $3600$ seconds for the randomized \pixeldp model.